 Many of the health benefits of green tea are due to its catechins, or bitter compounds, which belong to the flavonoid group of phytochemicals.

-The substance makes up to 40 percent of the dried leaves of Camellia sinensis and thus has a particularly high concentration.
+Catechins make up to 40 percent of the dried leaves of Camellia sinensis — a particularly high concentration.

 It contains the catechin epigallocatechin gallate (EGCG), which is thought to be particularly effective against cancer.
 In addition to catechins, the dried leaves also contain a significant amount of amino acids, up to six per cent.

 The bitter-tasting tea also contains a number of vitamins and minerals, including vitamin A, vitamin C, vitamin E, iron, zinc, calcium, magnesium and fluoride.
-Although the tea beverage contains iron, it may inhibit iron absorption.
-People with iron deficiency should therefore avoid drinking tea.
+Although the beverage contains iron, it may aslo inhibit iron absorption.
+People with iron deficiency should probably avoid drinking gren tea.